Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-unlimited-credit-line/walkthrough.md

-This Heist require you to get at least 10 Ether from the NewBank that they create in the mist of Inju Bank fall.
+This Heist require you to get at least 10 Ether from the NewBank that they create in the mist of Inju Bank fall. &nbsp;
+&nbsp;
 ```solidity
 pragma solidity ^0.8.26;